evgesoch/pamak-online-library/README.md

 ### By using docker-compose
 1. You can define the environment variables inside the _docker-compose.yml_ file instead of the _Dockerfiles_, but it's not necessary.
 But it would be better to store more building image logic into the _docker-compose.yml_ file rather than every individual service's _Dockerfile_.
 2. ```$ cd``` into the project directory and type ```$ docker-compose up```.
 The app is now running.

-:information_source: No front-end has been implemented yet.

-:information_source: Connecting to MongoDB Atlas requires establishing a secure connection between the container environment and the Atlas Cloud.
-Follow this [guide](https://docs.docker.com/engine/security/https/) for more info on how to achieve secure connection.